-Patient who have undergone Breast Augmentation whether due to reconstruction or cosmetic may notice an issue weeks after surgery or even years after surgery where one or both of their breasts become hard, high, uneven, and sometimes painful.
-This condition named capsular contracture sometimes named capsular contraction is where the balloon like shell around the breast implant begins to tighten, squeeze, and cause a change in the shape and position of the implant and in some cases causes pain.
+Patients who have undergone Breast Augmentation whether due to reconstruction or cosmetic may notice an issue weeks after surgery or even years after surgery where one or both of their breasts become hard, high, uneven, and sometimes painful.
+This condition named capsular contracture sometimes named capsular contraction is where the balloon-like shell around the breast implant begins to tighten, squeeze, and cause a change in the shape and position of the implant and in some cases causes pain.

 We’ve compiled a list of the top 5 signs that you may have implant capsular contracture

-1. Hard or Firmer: One of the biggest changes that women noticed with Breast Implant Capsular Contracture is that one or both become firmer then they used to be.
-Women who have breast augmentation for the first time who encapsulate immediately after surgery on both sides may go their entire lives living with the implant not knowing there’s a problem.
-They think the firmness is normal.
-Typically when a woman observes one implant changing and becoming harder while the other ones stay soft is one of the first signs to seek out solutions for treating this condition.
+1. Hard or Firmer: One of the biggest changes that women noticed with Breast Implant Capsular Contracture is that one or both become firmer than they used to be.
+Women who have breast augmentation for the first time and encapsulate immediately after surgery on both sides may go their entire lives living with the implant not knowing there’s a problem.
+They think firmness is normal.
+Typically when a woman observes one implant changing and becoming harder while the other one stay soft is one of the first signs to seek out solutions for treating this condition.

 5. Genetic History: Genetic history can play an important part in helping identify if a woman has implant capsular contracture.
 Asian women have the highest incidence of contracture which has been reported worldwide five times more prevalent than other ethnicities.
 Latin women and black women tend to be number two and three on the list likely due to certain genetic predispositions.